xhajnal/DiPS/models/examples/bees/README.md

 We multiply terms ![image](https://user-images.githubusercontent.com/23458520/133643818-c20082c4-5ed2-43b1-afe4-38a8130cc251.png) or ![image](https://user-images.githubusercontent.com/23458520/133643966-3de6fa3a-92ab-4df9-bc8a-f214b5831c0e.png) for each unique !i in the state to create all possible decisions of each bee either to sting or not to sting respectively.
 We multiply each of the terms by a combination number picking number of bees not stinging at alarm pheromone level, !i, to be updated in this transition from all such bees in the state.

-We leverage abstract description of PRISM language which applies a transition to all possible states, e.g. in a state where there are two bees stinging, other two bees did not sting at pheromone level 0, anotherbee did not sting at level 1, and the rest of the bees decided not to sting at level2, there are three bees to be updated in total, those who did not sting at level0 and 1.
+We leverage abstract description of PRISM language which applies a transition to all possible states, e.g. in a state where there are two bees stinging, other two bees did not sting at pheromone level 0, anotherbee did not sting at level 1, and the rest of the bees decided not to sting at level 2, there are three bees to be updated in total, those who did not sting at level 0 and level 1.
-Each of the bee decides to either sting or not.
+Each bee decides to either sting or not.
 Let’s say one of the two bees which did not stinging at level 0 decides to sting and the second does not.
 The third bee decides to sting as well.
 Hence we have a transition to a state with 4 bees stinging and one additional bee which does not sting at alarm pheromone at level 2.